|Ship name||HMS VICTORY|

-The VICTORY was launched 1765 in the navy yard of Chatham.
-From the start this ship of the line was equipped with 100 cannons, but found her first employment only in 1778 in the battle near Ouessant against the French.
-Afterwards there were several sea-engagements in shorter sequence, 1781 again Ouessant, followed by 1782 at Gibraltar, 1793 at Toulon, 1794 at Corsica and 1797 at Cape Sao Vicente.
+The VICTORY was launched in the year 1765 in the navy yard of Chatham.
+This ship of the line was equipped with 100 cannons, but despite the large expenses found her first employment only in 1778 in the battle near Ouessant against the French.
+Afterwards there were sea-engagements in shorter sequence, 1781 again Ouessant, followed by 1782 at Gibraltar, 1793 at Toulon, 1794 at Corsica and 1797 at Cape Sao Vicente.

 On 18 May 1803 she became the flagship of admiral Horatio Nelson.
-He achieved two years later, on 21 October 1805, in the battle of Trafalgar the probably most important victory in the naval history of England.
+He got famous two years later, on 21 October 1805, when he achieved in the battle of Trafalgar the probably most important victory in the naval history of England.

-In 1922 the VICTORY was laid into a dry dock at Portsmouth and has been open for visitors since.
+In 1922 the VICTORY was brought into a dry dock at Portsmouth and opened for visitors since.
 Despite all changes in the long history of the ship and the numerous repairs, today she still holds many of the original woods from 1765.
 I took many photos of her on visits in 2007 and 2018.

 There is more information on the ship on HMS Victory, the official website of the National Museum of the Royal Navy.